Perception-Lab-PNB3EE3/beshayJustin/Beshay_Justin_assignments/Pre-registration/pre-registration.md

 noise—particularly music—enhances or impairs memory performance.
-Some studies suggest that background music can improve cognitive performance by enhancing mood, increasing arousal, and reducing stress, which may facilitate attention and encoding processes \[@carr2016;
+Some studies suggest that background music can improve cognitive performance by enhancing mood, increasing arousal, and reducing stress, which may facilitate attention and encoding processes (Carr & Rickard, 2016;
-@mammarella2007; @taheri2022\].
-Others argue that background music can be distracting, as it competes for attentional resources needed for memory encoding and retrieval, leading to impaired recall accuracy
-\[@lehmann2017; @echaide2019\].
-Given these conflicting findings,
-further research is needed to clarify how different types of background noise influence memory retention.
+Mammarella et al., 2007; Taheri et al., 2022).
+Others argue that background music can be distracting, as it competes for attentional resources needed for memory encoding and retrieval, leading to impaired recall accuracy (Echaide et al., 2019; Lehmann & Seufert, 2017).
+Given these conflicting findings, further research is needed to clarify how different types of background noise influence memory retention.

 One major limitation in the existing literature is the variability in study designs, including differences in music type, volume, complexity, and familiarity.
-For example, studies using instrumental music have sometimes found no effect or even benefits for memory, whereas music with lyrics has been shown to disrupt verbal processing tasks
-\[@souza2023\].
-The familiarity of the music may also be a key factor—highly familiar songs may induce involuntary engagement, such as singing along or anticipating lyrics, which could increase cognitive load and reduce memory performance \[@chew2016\].
-Additionally, the complexity of the music (e.g., fast tempo, unpredictable melodies) may influence its impact on recall, with high-complexity music likely being more disruptive than simple, ambient sounds \[@gonzalez2019\].
+For example, studies using instrumental music have sometimes found no effect or even benefits for memory, whereas music with lyrics has been shown to disrupt verbal processing tasks (Souza & Leal Barbosa, 2023).
+The familiarity of the music may also be a key factor—highly familiar songs may induce involuntary engagement, such as singing along or anticipating lyrics, which could increase cognitive load and reduce memory performance (Chew et al., 2016).
+Additionally, the complexity of the music (e.g., fast tempo, unpredictable melodies) may influence its impact on recall, with high-complexity music likely being more disruptive than simple, ambient sounds (Gonzalez & Aiello, 2019).
 These inconsistencies highlight the need for a systematic investigation that directly compares the effects of different background noise conditions under controlled experimental conditions.

 Another important gap in the literature is the role of individual differences in study habits.
-Some students habitually study with music, while others prefer silence, raising the question of whether Frequent music listeners are less distracted by background music while studying compared to those who usually study in silence \[@furnham2002\].
+Some students habitually study with music, while others prefer silence, raising the question of whether Frequent music listeners are less distracted by background music while studying compared to those who usually study in silence (Furnham & Strbac, 2002).
 If frequent music listeners develop adaptations to studying with noise, their recall performance may be less negatively impacted than those who are accustomed to studying in quiet environments.
-However, this remains an open question, as relatively few studies have considered study habits as a moderating variable in memory research when interacting with music/noise \[@christopher2017\].
+However, this remains an open question, as relatively few studies have considered study habits as a moderating variable in memory research when interacting with music/noise (Christopher & Shelton, 2017).

 The present study aims to clarify these mixed findings by systematically examining how three background noise conditions—silence, white noise,